Laura Alemán

 Laura Nicole Figueroa Alemán (born March 8, 1987) is a Puerto Rican actress and singer.

-Life and career
+Early life

-Born in Ponce, Puerto Rico and raised on the island, Laura Alemán began her artistic career at a very early age.
-Working with her family in theater plays, TV & music recording studios, Laura fell in love with acting, singing and dancing.
-She trained in numerous specialized schools and immersed herself in her craft.
-In addition, Laura received a Bachelor of Fine Arts (BFA) in dramatic arts at Hunter College in New York, and a Bachelor of Arts (BA) in Film Production at the Sacred Heart University of Puerto Rico.
-She was also awarded a scholarship to further develop her craft at the foundationFundación José Ortega y Gasset in Toledo, Spain.
+Born in Ponce, Puerto Rico, and raised on the island, Alemán began performing in a theater variety show at the age of 7.
+She trained with the National Ballet Theater of Puerto Rico.
+In addition, Laura received a Bachelor of Fine Arts (BFA) in dramatic arts at Hunter College in New York, and a Bachelor of Arts (BA) in Film Production at the Universidad del Sagrado Corazón in Puerto Rico.
+She was also awarded a scholarship to further develop her craft at the foundation Fundación José Ortega y Gasset in Toledo, Spain.